deeplearning4j/deeplearning4j/generative-adversarial-network.md

 GANs' potential is huge, because they can learn to mimic any distribution of data.
 That is, GANs can be taught to create worlds eerily similar to our own in any domain: images, music, speech, prose.
 They are robot artists in a sense, and their [output is impressive](https://www.nytimes.com/2017/08/14/arts/design/google-how-ai-creates-new-music-and-new-artists-project-magenta.html) -- poignant even.

+## Generative vs. Discriminative Algorithms

+To understand GANs, you should know how generative algorithms work, and contrast them with discriminative algorithms.
+Discriminative algorithms try to classify input data; that is, given the features of a data instance, they predict a label or category to which that data belongs.

+For example, given all the words in an email, a discriminative algorithm could predict whether the message is `spam` or `not_spam`. `spam` is one of the labels, and the bad of words are the features that constitute the input data.
+When this problem is expressed mathematically, the label is called `y` and the features are called `x`.
+The formula `p(y|x)` is used to mean "the probability of y given x", which in this particular case would translate to "the probability that an email is spam given the words it contains."

+So discriminative algorithms map features to labels.
+They are concerned with that correlation.
+One way to think about generative algorithms is that they do the opposite.
+Instead of predicting a label given certain features, they attempt to predict features given a label.
+The question a generative algorithm tries to answer is: Assuming this email is spam, how likely are these features?

 ## How GANs Work

 One neural network, called the *generator*, generates new data instances, while the other, the *discriminator*, evaluates them for authenticity; i.e. the discriminator decides whether each instance of data it reviews belongs to the actual training dataset or not.